 - It’s familiar.
 Your sales team probably knows your website very well.

 - Prospects see the pages.
-When your rep shows the customer the web page on their iPad, they know where to go when they are navigating on their own.
+When your rep shows the customer the web page on their iPad or iPhone, they know where to go when they are navigating on their own.

 - Slow loading pages.
 Server issues, no mobile site, bad internet -for a number of reasons, sometimes it is painfully slow to load webpages in the field.
 That results in BORED prospects and impatient reps.

 - Search results too general.
 What happens when you search for a product or brochure on your website.
 Do you have to scroll through dozens of entries or click through to see if its the page that you want?
 Ask your sales team how useful that is.